ga-wdi-lessons/express-intro/readme.md

 })
 ```

-Instead of directly building a string as the response of that get request, we instead want to render a view using Handlebars.
+Instead of directly building a string as the response of that `GET` request, we instead want to render a view using Handlebars.
 The `.render` function takes two arguments...
   1. The name of the view we want to render
   2. An object with values that will be made available in the view